 Project B.V. is taxable for Dutch corporate income tax.
 Furthermore, as the economic interest in Project B.V. is (pro rata parte) held by the Investors in the Fund, an Investor may - depending on its tax status - be subject to Dutch corporate income tax on dividend and capital gains realized on its proportional shareholding in Project BV.
-In addition dividends distributed by Project BV are subject to Dutch dividend withholding tax or (as from 2024) conditional withholding tax in specific circumstances.
+In addition dividends distributed by Project BV are subject to Dutch dividend withholding tax and conditional withholding tax in specific circumstances.
+For dividend distributions to investors that have a qualifying interest in Project BV, a domestic withholding tax exemption is applicable, provided all conditions for such an exemption are met.
 Given the expected (limited) size of Project B.V. compared to the total size of the Fund, from a financial point of view, the use of Project BV is expected not to have a material impact on the after-tax yield for Investors.
 Investors are advised to consult their own tax adviser to discuss possible tax consequences of their (indirect) investment in Project BV.